bampli/bAmpli/README.md

 ## Dashboard

-- Open a terminal and run kubectl proxy:
+- Open a new terminal and run proxy:

 ```console
     kubectl proxy